Correspondence Self-Paced Studies

 The following regulations govern correspondence self-paced study at Texas State:

 - Students do not have to be currently enrolled or admitted to a college or university to take a correspondence self-paced course.

 - Enrollment in a correspondence self-paced course does not constitute official admission to Texas State.

 - Texas residents or persons attending public colleges or universities in Texas are subject to compliance with Texas Success Initiative Program (TSIP) regulations.

 - Before accepting correspondence self-paced course enrollments from students residing outside of Texas who are not planning on relocating to Texas, Texas State must be in compliance with the distance learning regulations of the states in which students reside.
 Students may visit the State Authorization page to determine whether Texas State may accept student enrollments from particular states.

 - It is the student's responsibility to ensure that all prerequisite requirements have been met.
-Prerequisite requirements for all courses are listed in the course information on the office’s website.
-Non-Texas State students will be required to provide transcripts to confirm prerequisites and TSIP requirements have been met.
+Prerequisite requirements for all courses are listed in the course information on the Correspondence Self-Paced Studies website.

 - Texas State correspondence self-paced courses are applicable toward Texas State degrees.
 A maximum of 18 hours of correspondence credit may be applied toward a bachelor’s degree.